 Brake Drum Failure – What Is Your Car Telling You?

-“If your car has drum brakes and you experience an unusual brake pedal feel, abnormal noises, or loose parking brake, you may have to replace a drum.
+“If your car has drum brakes and you experience an unusual brake pad feel, abnormal noises, or loose parking brake, you may have to replace a drum.

 Drum brakes are a common type of braking system found on the rear wheels of many vehicles.
 While they serve the same purpose as disc brakes to slow the vehicle, they do so in a slightly different manner.
 Instead of using callipers to squeeze pads onto a rotor, brake drums use wheel cylinders to push brake shoes against the inside of a brake drum to slow the wheel.
 As they function using friction and contact, they eventually wear out over time and need to be replaced.
 When they do go bad or begin to have a problem, usually brake drums will produce a few symptoms that can alert the driver that a problem has occurred.

 One of the first symptoms of bad or failing drum brakes is unusual brake pedal feel.
 If the brake drums are worn excessively, they can cause vibrations that may be felt in the pedal.
 Worn drums may also cause shuddering or pulsating that will become noticeable once you step on the pedal.

 Another symptom commonly associated with bad brake drums is abnormal sounds.
 If the brake drums become excessively worn, they may give off a scraping or scratching sound when the brakes are depressed.
 This usually means the brake shoes have also become severely worn, and a close inspection would be required to determine the exact cause of the noise.